dlang-tour/english/gems/traits.md

 ## Explicit contracts

-Traits allow to specify explicitly what input is accepted.
+Traits allow the accepted input to be explicitly specified.
 For example `splitIntoWords` can operate on any arbitrary string type:

 ```d